joshsj/joshsj.github.io/source/_posts/time-complexity-and-big-o.md

 taken for granted.
 When measuring Big-O, some rules apply:

 1. Constant factors of {% math n %} are removed so {% math 3n+2%} becomes {%
-   math n %}
+   math n %}.

-   - Mathematical reasons apply which I can't quite follow but practically, constant time doesn't matter as {% math n\to\infty %}
+   Mathematical reasons apply which I can't quite follow but practically, constant time doesn't matter as {% math n\to\infty %}.

 2. Only the largest term of {% math n %} is considered, so {% math n^2+3n+1 %}
-   becomes {% math n^2 %}
+   becomes {% math n^2 %}.

-   - Again, as {% math n\to\infty %}, all but the greatest exponent becomes
+   Again, as {% math n\to\infty %}, all but the greatest exponent becomes insignificant.
-     insignificant

 {% caption graph.png "Graph of time complexities against input size." %}